The Zen Count System

 How to Use the Zen Count System?

-As the structure of the system is fairly simple and there are only a few numerical values that have to be memorized, players should find it relatively easy to apply it in real games.
-The only thing they need to do is to keep an accurate running count as the cards are being dealt.
-The count starts from 0 and with every card appearing on the table, players either subtract or add its numerical value.
+Because the structure of the system is fairly simple and only a handful of numerical values must be memorized, players should find it easy to use in live games.
+All they need to do is keep an accurate running count as the cards are dealt.
+The count starts at 0, and with every card that hits the table, players add or subtract its assigned value.

-For example, the cards we are counting are 5, 8, Ace, 5, 2, Jack, 6, and King, which correspond to +2, 0, -1, +2, +1, -2, +2, and -2.
-The sum, in this case, is +2, which is the running count.
-However, for the purposes of this particular system, the running count must be transformed into a true count.
-With this step, players take into consideration the number of decks still in the shoe and as a result, the count becomes more accurate.
+For example, suppose the observed cards are 5, 8, Ace, 5, 2, Jack, 6, and King.
+These correspond to +2, 0, -1, +2, +1, -2, +2, and -2.
+The sum is +2, which represents the running count.
+However, for this system, the running count has to be converted into a true count.
+By factoring in the number of decks still in the shoe, the count becomes more accurate.

-To calculate the true count, players simply divide the running count by the number of decks remaining.
-If, for instance, we have a running count of +6 in an 8-deck game and we estimate that around 6 decks are remaining in the dealing shoe, our true count will be +1.
-Of course, this is a rough estimate as determining the exact number of remaining decks is virtually impossible.
+To compute the true count, simply divide the running count by the number of remaining decks.
+If the running count is +6 in an 8-deck game and you estimate that roughly 6 decks remain, the true count is +1.
+Of course, this is an approximation, as pinpointing the exact number of decks left is virtually impossible.

-This is when players can make some adjustments to their play in order to gain a mathematical advantage over the casino.
-This can be done in two ways – by deviating from the basic strategy when it is required, and more importantly, by changing the bet size accordingly.
-The idea is to increase the stakes when the cards remaining in the shoe are more favorable to the player.
-If the cards favor the casino, the bet is reduced to minimize the potential losses.
+At this point, players can adjust their play to gain a mathematical edge over the casino.
+They can do so in two ways: by deviating from basic strategy when the count calls for it and, more importantly, by varying their bet sizes.
+The idea is to raise the stakes when the remaining cards favor the player and lower them when they favor the house.

-Of course, when there are more high cards still in the shoe, this means that the odds are good and players should take advantage of them by raising the bets.
-When the count is low, i.e. when it is less than +2 (-2, -1, 0, or +1), players should stick to the minimum, placing only 1-unit bets.
-When the count rises to +2, players bet 2 units; when the count is +3, they bet 3 units, and so on.
-This is a fairly conservative betting pattern, which is suitable even for those who are just starting to use the Zen Count.
+Whenever there are more high cards left in the shoe, the odds improve, and players should capitalize by increasing their bets.
+When the count is low – below +2 (-2, -1, 0, or +1) – players should stick to the table minimum, wagering just one unit.
+When the count reaches +2, they bet 2 units; at +3, they bet 3 units; and so forth.
+This conservative betting scheme works well even for players who are just beginning to use the Zen Count.

 Advantages and Disadvantages of the Zen Count